renpy/renpy/sphinx/source/trans_trans_python.rst

         * The transform object.
         * The shown timebase, in seconds.
-        * The animation timebase, in sections.
+        * The animation timebase, in seconds.

         The function should return a delay, in seconds, after which it will be called again, or None to never be called again.